 One of the advantages of emails is the ability to send, test, and change.
-The iterative nature of sending email on a regular basis gives you the opportunity to refine both your overall strategy and content in a way that drives continuous improvement.
+The iterative nature of sending email on a regular basis gives you the opportunity to refine both your overall strategy and your content in a way that drives continuous improvement.

-Some things to keep in mind to improve your email strategy:
+A few things to keep in mind to improve your email strategy:

 Integrate and align: The best email experiences are integrated with your other marketing channels, so you can build a holistic communication strategy across platforms.
 Consumers don’t think of things in terms of individual marketing “channels;” it’s all about creating an overall brand experience.
 Ensure maximum effectiveness by designing a consistent message throughout all your marketing efforts.

 Keep it fresh: Without new content, it can be challenging to keep consumers engaged.
 Having a master content calendar is essential for an effective communication plan.
 It’s also important to know what your consumers want to hear from you.
-Defining your audience using a method such as our Topic Priority Schema exercise, you can hone your message and determine which topics to slot into your calendar.
+At Ingredient, we use our proprietary Topic Priority Schema™ exercise to help clients define their audience and determine which content to slot into their calendar.